programble/proxos/doc/Memory.h.md

 ## `void Memory_free(void *memory)`

-This function frees a block of memory `memory` on the heap.
+Frees a block of memory `memory` on the heap.

 The block's header's flag will be set to free and will then be merged with any adjacent free blocks.

 ## `void *Memory_reallocate(void *memory, u32 size)`

-This function allocates a new block of memory of size `size` by calling `Memory_allocate`, copies the contents of `memory` to the new block of memory, then calls `Memory_free` on `memory`.
+Allocates a new block of memory of size `size` by calling `Memory_allocate`, copies the contents of `memory` to the new block of memory, then calls `Memory_free` on `memory`.
 It returns the newly allocated block of memory.

 ## `void Memory_headerDump()`

-This function simply dumps a list of all memory headers to any text output available.
+Dumps a list of all memory headers to any text output available.
 It outputs each header's address, magic number/flag field, the addresses of its previous and next headers, and the size of its memory block.